google/applied-machine-learning-intensive/amli/v2/content/t09_capstone/capstone_project_introduction.md

 **Week 3:**
 * Use data to validate your model, and start using your model for prediction
 * Last pivot opportunities (if needed)
+* Friday mid project status check-in:
+  * project status update
-* Friday mid project status check-in: (project status update, share issues and resolutions, tips, useful tools
+  * share issues and resolutions, tips, useful tools
   * Group meeting with instructor team
   * Individual meeting with instructor team

 **Week 4:**
 * Final iterations on model predictions
 * Friday afternoon lightning talks: project status, share interesting things that you found, lessons learned, etc.